- Fee assured

 - Transthoracic echocardiography

-Dr J Tomson qualified as a physician in 1999 and completed higher specialist training in Cardiology in the West Midlands (CCT) in 2015, and Cardiovascular research and epidemiology at Oxford (MD).
-He is a Consultant Cardiologist at the Royal Free London Hospitals and consults privately in London.
+Dr J Tomson qualified as a physician in 1999 and completed higher specialist training in Cardiology in the West Midlands Deanery (CCT Cardiology) in 2015 after undertaking Cardiovascular research and epidemiology training at Oxford (MD).
+He is a Consultant Cardiologist at the Royal Free London Hospitals and an Honorary Clinical Associate Professor at UCL Medical School, London and consults privately mainly in London.